Vanguard11608/LP_ST1_Capstone_Project/README.md

 This repository was made for the Universtiy of Canberra's Software Tech 1 course for the express purpose of submitting the code for the Capstone Project.

-Within this repository you will find the code for this assessement and the Report will be on Canvas.
+Within this repository you will find the code for this assessement whilst the Report will be on Canvas.